Air France cancels flights but fewer than feared

 The airline has said the protest is incomprehensible and in a statement over the weekend denounced the fact that it had been "taken hostage" at such a busy time.

-Some travelers interviewed by local TV stations said they would return by train while others said that they would wait, hoping they would be able to return by plane in the coming days.
+Some travellers interviewed by local TV stations said they would return by train while others said that they would wait, hoping they would be able to return by plane in the coming days.

 "Air France is in a delicate position," she told Europe 1 radio in an interview.
 She said she hoped to get away herself on an evening flight to Israel for government business.